hmrc/agents-service-template.g8/README.md

 A [Giter8](http://www.foundweekends.org/giter8/) template for creating Scala Play projects for HMRC Digital services.

+!!!
+DO NOT MERGE BRANCHES TO MASTER !!!

 To create a template service:

 1. Locate to the directory where you want to create the template.